c-cube/ocaml-containers/README.md

 access to elements by their index.
 - `Leftistheap`, a polymorphic heap structure.
 - `SmallSet`, a sorted list implementation behaving like a set.
+- `AbsSet`, an abstract Set data structure, a bit like `LazyGraph`.

 Other structures are: